Anthony Joshua’s nightmare loss to Daniel Dubois leaves him with pivotal question

 But Joshua, now 28-4 as a professional, is nothing but resilient and with every second that passed on his feet, doubt started to creep in about the outcome.

-Indeed, Joshua even landed a crisp right of his own in the fifth, and with his eyes widening, he hurried in to seize an unlikely comeback.
+Indeed, Joshua even landed a crisp right of his own in the fifth, the sort that could snatch victory from the jaws of defeat.
+The sweetly-struck shot allowed his eyes to widen as he hurried in to seize an unlikely comeback.

-But a reckless assault was punished by a calm Dubois, countering with a perfectly-timed right that left Joshua in a crumpled mess to end an unforgettable evening on the latest stop of Riyadh Season and Saudi Arabia’s boxing takeover.
+But a reckless assault was punished by a calm Dubois, who countered with a perfectly-timed right that left Joshua in a crumpled mess to end an unforgettable evening on the latest stop of Riyadh Season and Saudi Arabia’s boxing takeover.

 As you walked down Wembley Way hours earlier, you were greeted by a tunnel of Joshua posters emblazoned with ‘Say Less’.
-He will need to find words in the coming hours, to at least activate a rematch clause.
+He will need to find words in the coming hours and days, to perhaps activate a rematch clause and salvage hopes of a third world title reign.

 Joshua was returning to his spiritual home, or at least a type of venue that has become synonymous with his meteoric rise and those iconic moments throughout his career.
 ‘AJ’ has filled stadiums with ease for more than a decade, but this was a first fight of its kind since rebuilding in arenas and Riyadh following the first loss to Usyk at Tottenham Hotspur Stadium in 2021.